 There are part-time CFO's that can add a ton of value for a few hours per month when you are ready to take the next step.
 Keeping decent records and handing over the basics will also help any finance person get up to speed when the time is right.
 Whatever you do, don't stick your head in the sand - the word "budget" might not be an exciting one, but it's essential.

-In the same way the founder is responsible for sales, product development, design, and recruitment, finance is also in there.
-Take it in your stride and get stuck in.
 This guide will help set a good foundation and you can rely on it for a few months but don't assume it will always stay like that.
 Good luck!